ruhan-dave/cyclists-counter/README.md

 * The localization loss is very close to 0, and is close to be on a plateau.
 We can suppose that letting the training continue would have led to network to overfit the localization of the bounding boxes.
 * The total loss was of course deacreasing as it is the sum of the two loss above.

 Based on the error at each step, we can say that the model is fitting well the data during from 50k steps, to the final step (300k).
+We can interpret these plots as seeing the complexity of the model and the error.
+Here, we can say that even though the model become more complex across the time, it is still fitting well the data.
 If we had more time to train the network, we could restart it on the last checkpoint, with a new base learning rate and see if the loss is still decreasing.
 This could maybe lead to better result, or cause overfitting.

 ### Monitoring the performance